buildbot/buildbot/master/docs/developer/master-worker-msgpack.rst

 Contents of the value corresponding to ``args`` key in the dictionary of ``update`` request message
 ---------------------------------------------------------------------------------------------------

-The ``args`` key-value pair describes information that the request sends to master.
+The ``args`` key-value pair describes information that the request message sends to master.
 The value is a list of lists.
 Each sub-list contains a name-value pair and represents a single update.
 First element in a list represents the name of update (see below) and second element represents its value.